fsislaben/stats_crash_course/pages/example_logic.md

 ### The final decision

-Now that I have made the assumptions that my data contains two independent groups and the data are most likely normally distributed I have narrowed it down to two options: a T-test or an ANOVA.
+Now that I have made the assumptions that my data contains two independent groups and the data are most likely normally distributed, I have narrowed it down to two options: a T-test or an ANOVA.
 I then take a look at the pages for both and realize that the ANOVA would be useful for datasets containing > two categories.
 However, my dataset only contains two categories (automatic vs manual transmission) therefore the T-test would be a better fit.

-I would then choose my analysis tool (JMP, Excel, Sheets, or R ) and run the analysis.
+I would then choose my analysis tool (JMP, Excel, Sheets, or R) and run the analysis.

 # Example analysis